-Center for Anatomy Dept. Anatomy with main focus on Neuroanatomy University of Göttingen Kreuzbergring 36
+Center for Anatomy Dept. of Neuroanatomy University of Göttingen Kreuzbergring 36

 Professor of Anatomy/Neuroanatomy

 - Dr. rer. nat., University of Gießen, Germany, 1990 - Postdoctoral fellow, University of California, Irvine, 1990 1992 - Professor of Anatomy, University of Saarland, 1999 2001 - Appointed 2001 as head of the Department of Anatomy/Neuroanatomy, University of Göttingen